 https://washington.zoom.us/j/97207369544 (if the link does not work, use the meeting ID provided below)

 Email an adviser to request a in-person or Zoom appointment, please always include your student number.

 For general questions, you may reach us at: firstname.lastname@example.org or at 206-543-9120

-Current/Perspective students, parent, and community questions not addressed by our webpage will receive an answer.
-Academic Services Staff will closely monitor this email account to ensure a timely response and make phone or other electronic appointments to address concerns.
+Current/prospective students, parent, and community questions not addressed by our webpage will receive an answer.
+Academic Services Staff will closely monitor this email account to ensure a timely response and make phone, Zoom, or in-person appointments to address concerns.